pubnub/pubnub-mcp-server/resources/sdk_docs/php_objects.md

 #### Response

-Returns boolean true on success; otherwise false.
+Boolean: true on success; otherwise false.

 ## Channel memberships

-Manage channels a UUID belongs to.
+Manage channels a UUID belongs to: list, set, remove, and manage in bulk.

 ### Get channel memberships